tisc9037/GenomeAnalysis_2026/Project_Steps/02_Genome_Assembly.md

     </td>
   </tr>
 </table>

-### Assembly Process and Diagnostics
-Canu provides several intermediate outputs that help interpret the final assembly.
-The read correction step reduces sequencing errors and gives an indication of the initial data quality.
-Overlap detection reflects genome coverage and highlights regions of repeat complexity.
-Trimming and unitig construction remove low-quality sequences and simplify the assembly graph.

-Together, these steps explain how the final contigs are formed and help identify whether issues such as fragmentation or misassemblies are driven by data quality, uneven coverage, or graph complexity.

-### Expected Structure
-For bacterial genomes, we typically expect a single chromosome-length contig,.
-The PacBio assembly largely follows this expectation, as most of the genome appears to be contained within one dominant contig, with any remaining contigs likely being short.

-### Assembler Differences
-Different assemblers produce different results because they rely on distinct algorithms.
-Canu uses an overlap–layout–consensus approach with read correction, which often produces very long contigs.
-Flye, on the other hand, uses a repeat-graph strategy and tends to be more conservative in ambiguous regions.

-These differences affect contiguity, repeat resolution, and the number of structural inconsistencies observed in the final assembly.

-### Role of k-mers
-K-mers are short sequence fragments used to construct assembly graphs, estimate coverage, and detect errors.
-Smaller k-mers improve connectivity but can collapse repeats, while larger k-mers increase specificity but require higher-quality data.

-### Read Correction
-Read correction helps balance these trade-offs by reducing noise, improving base accuracy, and simplifying the assembly graph, which in turn improves both contiguity and reliability.

 ## Additional Analysis
 Comparing the different assemblies reveals clear differences in performance.
 The PacBio_Canu assembly provides the most continuous reconstruction, with a chromosome-sized contig of approximately 2.58 Mb and high completeness, making it well suited for downstream analyses.